-Situation Middle East: Government updates
+Situation Middle East: liveblog closed

 Weblogs

 The conflict between Hezbollah and Israel has escalated further.
 Airstrikes are taking place in various parts of Lebanon and the Israeli army has started a ground offensive in the border region of Lebanon.
 Iran launched missiles at Israel.
 The situation in the Middle East is unsafe and unpredictable.
 The Ministry of Foreign Affairs is in contact with Dutch nationals still in the region.
-This page provides updates on the situation.
+This page provided updates on the situation.
 This is a translation of the Dutch-language blog.
 The Dutch text takes precedence.

 Are you in Lebanon, Israel, the Palestinian Territories or Iran?